 What businesses need to have a grease trap installed?

 Every time you cook, some amount of grease is leftover.
-If there is any food prep, cooking, or cleaning carried out in the kitchen, you will produce high quantities of FOG.
+If there is any food prep or cooking carried out in the kitchen, you will produce high grease quantities.

 When the grease reaches the drain, it cools and begins to stick to the sides of the pipes and drains.
 Over time the grease will clog the pipes causing blockages known as fatbergs.
 These blockages can cause sewage to flood your premises along with the surrounding streets and storm drains.